Blue Badge scheme

 Travel to hospital

-Some hospitals provide transport, as do the British Red Cross, local charities and support groups.
-Ask your nurse what help is available in your area.
+- You may also be able to get help with transport from the British Red Cross, local charities and support groups.
+Ask the nurse what help is available in your area.